Cumin spice is made from cumin seeds, which are from the parsley family.

 Dukkah (dugga meaning ‘to pound’) will keep well for weeks in an airtight container or longer in a fridge and may also be frozen.

-Tropical Superfood's nutritious range of dukkahs have no added preservatives, colours or flavours.
-They have been prepared with care and have a high percentage of nuts, which are rich in protein, fibre, monounsaturated fats and anti-oxidants.
+Tropical Superfoods used to produce a nutritious range of dukkahs, which had no added preservatives, colours or flavours.
+They were prepared with care and had a high percentage of nuts, which are rich in protein, fibre, monounsaturated fats and anti-oxidants.